Connect with others who understand.

 ACE inhibitors and ARBs also help treat proteinuria, which is extra protein in the urine.
 Proteinuria is a sign of kidney damage seen in people with C3G.

 If you have high cholesterol levels, your doctor may prescribe medication to bring them down.
 Extra fat or lipids, like cholesterol in your blood, can damage the kidneys.
-Statins are drugs that help lower your cholesterol levels and also protect against heart disease.
+Statins are drugs that help reduce your cholesterol levels and also protect against heart disease.

 2. Corticosteroids